-This study would have been impossible without the cooperation of Chuck Boldwyn and Dale Pattigan and the financial contributions of the Kearney Research and Extension Center, University of California, Parlier, CA. This project was also partially supported by the Almond Board of California.
+This study would have been impossible without the cooperation of Chuck Boldwyn and Dale Pattigan and the financial contributions of the Kearney Research and Extension Center, University of California, Parlier, CA. This project is primarily supported by the Almond Board of California.